 The high-profile case of Dr Bawa-Garba has prompted considerable debate amongst the medical community, patients and patient safety groups in the UK.
 The case centred around the tragic death of a young child, Jack Adcock who died in 2011 from septic shock.
 Dr Bawa-Garba was prosecuted for Gross Negligence Manslaughter for errors made during Jack’s care and subsequently struck off the medical register by the General Medical Council (GMC), the professional regulator of Doctors in the UK.

 The case triggered an urgent review of the application of Gross Criminal Manslaughter by the criminal courts, chaired by Sir Norman Williams.
-The review published in June 2018 and made a number of recommendations centred around the importance of creating the right culture in healthcare.
+The review published in June 2018 made a number of recommendations centered around the importance of creating the right culture in healthcare.
 The recommendations include steps to improve the standard of training and experience of expert witnesses and an emphasis on the importance of high-quality local investigations.
 Sir Normal Williams said:

 “We hope our recommendations will change the environment by establishing a just culture and providing reassurance to healthcare professionals, patients and their families that gross negligence manslaughter cases will be dealt with in a fair and compassionate manner.”